GregLyons/poke-db/src/README.md

 3. Adding new (i.e. not already coded) relationships between existing entity classes
 4. Adding new entity classes

 Throughout this documentation, we will show a complete example of case 4.
+Cases 1 and 2 do not require adding any new code to `processing` or `db` (simply run the `index.js` file in each of those directories once you have an empty MySQL database to store the data in), though Case 3 may entail adding new junction tables.
+The hope is that, if you fully understand the example for Case 4, you can apply the appropriate steps from that Case to the other, less complicated Cases.

 ## Adding/modifying single datapoints